qwertos/recipe-gen/README.md

 	+	Required.
 +	`/recipe/source/ingredients/@heading`
 	+	Name of the section of ingredients.
-	+	Useful if there are multiple 'sub recipes' within the recpie (eg. crust, topping, etc).
+	+	Useful if there are multiple 'sub recipes' within the recipe (eg. crust, topping, etc).
 	+	Optional.
-+	`/recpie/source/ingredients/ingredient/`
++	`/recipe/source/ingredients/ingredient/`
 	+	Individual ingredient in the recipe
 	+	Required.
 +	`/recipe/source/ingredients/ingredient/amount`